-With an estimated 120 million people, Nigeria is Africa's most populous nation.
+With an estimated 175 million people [as of 2013], Nigeria is Africa's most populous nation.
 It is also the United States' fifth largest oil supplier.
 Although Nigeria potentially could offer investors a low-cost labor pool, abundant natural resources, and the largest domestic market in sub-Saharan Africa, its economy remains stagnant, its market potential unrealized.
 The country suffers from collapsing infrastructure, possesses an inconsistent regulatory environment, and enjoys a well-deserved reputation for endemic crime and corruption.
 Following decades of misrule, Nigeria's transportation, communications, health and power public services are a mess.
 Once a breadbasket, Nigeria has witnessed a severe deterioration of its agricultural sector.
 Social, religious, and ethnic unrest, and a lack of effective due process, further complicate business ventures in Nigeria.
 Moreover, the government remains highly over-reliant on oil exports for its revenue and thus subject to the vagaries of the world price for petroleum.
 Investors must carefully research any business opportunity and avoid those opportunities that appear "too good to be true."

 Nigeria has, over the past four decades, earned a reputation for corruption on a grand scale.
 Modest requests for dash early in the country's history grew by leaps and bounds, with the exploitation of centrally controlled oil resources from the 1960s onward, into truly massive transfers of public funds from government coffers to private accounts.
 The military by no means started the system-allegations of corruption figured heavily in the first ("January") coup in 1966-but men such as Ibrahim Babangida and Sani Abacha certainly escalated the scale of corruption to astounding levels.